 The ‘Hostess City of the South’ boasts a burgeoning culinary scene with a plethora of options to choose from.
 Whether its traditional Low Country fare, modern twists on old favorites, delightful gastro pubs or out-of-this-world chef-driven fine dining, you’ll find endless ways to fill your tummy with deliciousness.

-On the southwest corner of City Market, housed in a restored red-brick building that once sold groceries at the turn of the 20th-century, you’ll find Belford’s.
+On the southwest corner of City Market, Savannah, housed in a restored red-brick building that once sold groceries at the turn of the 20th-century, you’ll find Belford’s.
 Consistently ranked as one of Savannah’s culinary must-eats, especially for their steaks and seafood selections, this is where you’ll get to enjoy flawlessly prepared, local southern fare in a warm and welcoming atmosphere.

 ‘Chef’s Table,’ Netflix’s celebrated and elegantly produced food docu-series, dedicated an episode to the talented chefs and exquisite eats in Georgia’s First City.
 Among those profiled, Chef Mashama Bailey’s restaurant, the Grey, has been called “audacious and accessible” with her earthy, thought-provoking dishes.
 This is just a taste of what you can expect with the many amazing places to visit and eat in this charming city.